-Kevin Costner’s has that famous travel line in one of his movies: “If you bring it, they will come”.
+Kevin Costner has that famous line in one of his movies: “If you bring it, they will come”.
 He was referring to the well known travel fact that you will always think of something to put into any available space in your pack. 😉 We used to wilderness backpack in the Canadian Rockies.
 To do that we made a couple of our all time best purchases in 2 Arc’teryx Bora 65’s.
-This was 20 years ago when Arc’Teryx was still striving to be the best and not resting on their laurels.
+This was 20 years ago when Arc’Teryx was made in Canada, still striving to be the best and not resting on their laurels.
 The suspension distributed their weight amazingly well and they were bomb proof.
 When we started traveling to Thailand in Y2K we brung what we had.
 Here they are on our Y2K honeymoon (some dive on Khao San road):

 There were definitely some downsides to using these packs though:

 - They always had to be checked for flights.
 We had light duffel bags to put them in to prevent them getting ripped apart on the airport conveyor belts.
 Twice we arrived at our destination with Helen’s bag nowhere to be found.
 It eventually arrived both times but definitely a PITA compared to taking the packs on-board and walking off the plane and bypassing the carousel on arrival.